UPPMAX/HPC-python/docs/day4/ml.rst

 .. challenge::

-   Try running ``titanic_sklearn.ipynb`` that can be found in ``Exercises/examples/programs`` directory, on an interactive CPU node.
-Copy the ``.ipynb`` file into your personal folder.
-Also copy the ``data`` directory into your personal folder as it contains the dataset for this and subsequent Exercises.
+   Try running ``titanic_sklearn.ipynb`` that can be found in ``Exercises/day4/MLDL`` directory, on an interactive CPU node.
+Also note that datasets are kept in ``Exercises/day4/MLDL/datasets`` directory.
+Give the correct path to these datasets for this and subsequent Exercises.

    Run it on a jupyter notebook on an interactive CPU node.
 An interative GPU node will also do.